LottePitcher/Umbraco-v7-Upgrader/README.md

 - Backoffice > Settings > Document Types

-   - Check that all the nested content document types are flagged in 'Permissions' as 'Is Element Type'
+   - Check that all the nested content document types are flagged in 'Permissions' as 'Is an Element Type' (if not, update them and Save)

 ### Step 3: Upgrade to v9.2